-I have had a Samsung Galaxy S2 long time ago.
+I have had a Samsung Galaxy S2 a long time ago.
 It was a good phone if you want to tweak it a little and explore new things on Android.
-Installing latest operating systems on it can be troublesome as its system partition is small and doesn’t support latest Android Operating systems like Android Lollipop, Android Nougat or Marshmallow.
+Installing the latest operating systems on it can be troublesome as its system partition is small and doesn’t support latest Android Operating systems like Android Lollipop, Android Nougat or Marshmallow.
 In this guide, you can increase system partition size of S2 to Install Android 7 Nougat or any other operating system using custom ROMs like LineageOS 14.1.

 Guide to Increase System Partition Size of S2: